kkwon1/astro-portfolio/src/pages/posts/astronomy/astro-name-of-day.md

 It wasn't until I got a bit older that I noticed the English language _also_ had a similar pattern.
 The name of each day in the week had some mapping to celestial bodies in our solar system!
 (Perhaps it should concern me I did not notice "Sunday" sooner).

-One evening I chose to sit down and learn about the roots and origins of these names.
-I find it fascinating that you can trace back these patterns across languages - and the connections run deeper than one might think.
+One evening I sat down and decided to learn about the roots and origins of these names.
+I find it fascinating that you can see these patterns across so many languages - and the connections run deeper than one might think.

 ## Names of the Days of the Week

-Here we list the Korean names of the days, the Korean names of the related celestial bodies, and the corresponding English names.
-The Korean names originate from China as we reference the Chinese characters of elemental forces of nature such as Fire, Water, Wood, Metal and Earth.
+Here we list the Korean names of the days, the Korean names of the celestial bodies, and the corresponding English names.
+The Korean names originate from China as we reference the Chinese characters of the elemental forces of nature such as Fire, Water, Wood, Metal and Earth (The [Wuxing](<https://en.wikipedia.org/wiki/Wuxing_(Chinese_philosophy)>) system).

 Although the historical timeline is unclear, it is believed that the seven-day week system can be traced back to ancient Mesopotamia.
 The system then spread to the Greeks and Romans, which was passed along to China, and finally Korea [[1](#references)].